What Are the Common Causes of a Low Credit Score?

 Similar to a credit charge-off, a defaulted loan can reflect badly on your credit score.
 In this case, a defaulted loan shows that you don’t intend to fulfill your end of the contract.
 It also means you chose to not pay the money.

 Having your home foreclosed hits as hard as a loan default.
 It also marks you as a high credit risk and leaves you with a bad credit score.
+You can learn more here about how to improve your financial situation, no matter how difficult it may be.

 High Credit Card Balance